 Affirmative action is an essential tool for any school that wants to create a diverse and inclusive student body.
 Admissions officers, like all of us, retain learned societal racial bias and may — consciously or unconsciously — apply this bias in the process, making them more willing to closely consider white students.
 If these admissions officers are not allowed to take into account the racism that Black, Latinx, and Native American students have experienced that has blocked their opportunities for academic achievement, they will only deepen the racist systems that have locked these students out of the ivory tower for generations.

-People of colour make many contributions to Harvard – yet many of our contributions go unrecognised in discussions of the success of affirmative action because they are not easily quantifiable.
-How do you measure the importance of a student’s presence in a classroom conversation that would otherwise lack the perspective of a person of colour?
-How do you characterise the impact BlackCAST, Kuumba, Eleganza, HC TEATRO! and individual students of colour have had on Harvard’s arts scene?
+People of color make many contributions to Harvard – yet many of our contributions go unrecognized in discussions of the success of affirmative action because they are not easily quantifiable.
+How do you measure the importance of a student’s presence in a classroom conversation that would otherwise lack the perspective of a person of color?
+How do you characterize the impact BlackCAST, Kuumba, Eleganza, HC TEATRO! and individual students of color have had on Harvard’s arts scene?
 How do you measure the impact that Black students have had on the spiritual life on Harvard’s campus?
-How do you measure the impact we have had on activism, ensuring that Harvard is physically safe for Black students and undocumented students, and that it provides health care and unionisation for its most vulnerable workers?
+How do you measure the impact we have had on activism, ensuring that Harvard is physically safe for Black students and undocumented students, and that it provides health care and unionization for its most vulnerable workers?
 These contributions cannot be quantified, but their impact ripples through the Harvard community and beyond.

 Madison Trice is a rising sophomore at Harvard and a member of both the Harvard Black Students Association and the Association of Black Harvard Women.
 She hails from Houston, Texas.